claudy/Highpointers-Konvention-2022/schedule.md

 Location: Trailhead Brewing Company, 402 Main St Suite C, Rockwood, PA 15557

 What: It's a long drive back to Seven Springs after that hike, so let's cut it in half with some refreshments at a local brewery.
 Feel free to stop in and discuss your GAP adventures!
 Please note that the brewery opens at 4pm on Friday, so this may be the one time you don't need to get there early!

+>Note: For those driving from Rockwood back to Seven Springs afterwards, please be advised that Copper Kettle Highway has a road closure.
+However, there are clearly market detour signs that will take you around the closure, adding approximately 10 minutes to your trip.

 ### 🙋‍♀️🙋‍♂️**Trivia Soiree**